Astronaut joins round-Britain Spitfire tour on its final leg as icon celebrates 90 years

 Meeting friends old and new

-The second seat in the Spit will be filled on each leg by the successful bidder of each of the nine flights which were sold at auction, raising money for the Mark Long Trust and the RAF Benevolent Fund.
+The second seat in the Spit on each of the legs has been filled by the successful bidder of each of the nine flights which were sold at auction, raising money for the Mark Long Trust and the RAF Benevolent Fund.

-The first flight - weather and operational requirements permitting - is expected to see the Spit fly alongside another Spitfire operated by the Battle of Britain Memorial Flight, a C-47 Dakota also flown by the BBMF and an F-35B Lightning flown by 617 Squadron.
+The first flight saw the Spit fly alongside another Spitfire operated by the Battle of Britain Memorial Flight, a C-47 Dakota also flown by the BBMF and two F-35B Lightnings flown by 617 Squadron.

 Thousands raised to help others